-If you are looking for comfort in anxious moments, these Bible verses can help soothe your anxiety and stress.
-Anxiety can affect anyone, and it does not always look the same.
-Sometimes it is loud and overwhelming.
-Other times, it is quiet and easy to hide.
-It may come in the middle of the night, before a hard conversation, or in a rush of thoughts you cannot seem to slow down.
-If you have ever loved God and still felt your heart race, you know how confusing that can be.
-In those moments, Scripture can gently remind you that God is near and help you overcome anxiety by embracing your faith in Him.
+It may come at night, before a hard conversation, or in a rush of thoughts you cannot slow down.
+If you have ever loved God and still felt your heart race, you are not alone.
+Scripture can remind you that God is near and help you overcome anxiety by embracing your faith in Him.

 What the Bible says about anxiety